 To get certified through the PTCB, you’ll have to pass an exam.
 Certification through the NHA requires one year of work experience, or completion of a training program.
 You can specialize as a general pharmacy tech, community pharmacy tech, or central pharmacy operations technician.
 To maintain your certification, you’ll take a re-certification exam every two years after completing 20 hours of continuing education.

 Soft skills that are helpful if you work as a pharmacy tech are excellent customer service, listening, and math skills.
 After all, you’re kind of working in the retail world, dealing with customers and money!
 You’ll also need to be detail-oriented: One wrong prescription could have disastrous ramifications.

 As a pharmacy technician, you will earn a median annual salary of $33,950 while entry level positions pay $24,120 on average.
-Once you’ve gained a few years of work experience, your salary can raise to more than $45K.
+Once you’ve gained a few years of work experience, your salary can increase to about $50,000.
 These numbers are approximations and taken from BLS data.
 Depending on where you live, work, and your experience level, your salary could be very different.

 This salary information was updated in March of 2022.